 - 8. Which type of pollination is most random (wind or using a pollinator)?
-Explain your answer. - 9.
+Explain your answer.
+Wind - unpredictable whereas pollinators are following a predictable pattern (to the next flower for food) - 9.
 Do wind-pollinated or animal-pollinated flowers produce more pollen?
 Explain your answer.
+Wind-pollinated flowers due to its randomness as it needs to ensure that it is pollenated.